 Espresso Machine

 The espresso machine serves as the heart of your latte-making setup.
-A good machine maintains stable water temperature between 195-205°F and provides consistent pressure to extract the perfect shot of espresso.
+A good machine maintains a stable water temperature between 195-205°F and provides consistent pressure to extract the perfect shot of espresso.
 The machine's pressure forces hot water through finely-ground coffee beans, creating that rich coffee base essential for your skinny latte.

 Milk Frother